In Oklahoma, Critics Say Pruitt Stalled Pollution Case After Taking Industry Funds

 They say the three-year study allowed for additional pollution to damage the watershed, and they contrast Pruitt's uncompromising approach to the federal government with his willingness to negotiate over water quality.

-"So many great people worked together for so many years to just try to protect this one unique special watershed in Oklahoma," says Kelly Hunter Foster, who also helped negotiate the original agreement.
-"And for reasons that I cannot really fathom, the person who was Oklahoma's Attorney General undid that, and then tells the public that ...it's a victory.
+"So many great people worked together for so many years to just try to protect this one unique special watershed in Oklahoma," says Hunter Foster, who also helped negotiate the original agreement.
+"And for reasons that I cannot really fathom, the person who was Oklahoma's attorney general undid that, and then tells the public that ... it's a victory.
 I don't have a word for how that makes me feel."

 Warning signs for the Illinois River